-The Riu Palace Maldives is a five-star hotel that offers guests an excellent experience.
+The Riu Maldives is a five-star hotel that offers guests an excellent experience.
 The hotel boasts a great location, good services, and comfortable rooms.
-Some would say it is perfect for those wanting to enjoy the beauty and all the features of the Maldives.
+It is perfect for those wanting to enjoy the beauty and all the features of the Maldives.
 But what is the resort like, and what can you expect at the neighbouring Hotel Riu Atol?
-Read on for Riu Palace Maldives reviews that cover the areas that really make or break a luxury holiday.
+Read on for Riu Palace Maldives reviews covering the areas that make or break a luxury holiday.

 Riu Palace Maldives Reviews | Quick Links

 This post contains affiliate links which means I may earn a small commission if you choose to buy anything from them.
 This is at no extra cost to you and In doing so you help to keep this site running, so thank you in advance.

 This review reflects my experiences at the Riu Palace Maldivas on the private island of Kedhigandu on the Dhaalu Atoll in December.
 Naturally, people may have different opinions, but these views honestly reflect my stay at the Riu Maldives resorts.

 Getting to the Hotel Riu Palace Maldivas